elixir-europe/infectious-diseases-toolkit/pathogen-characterisation/quality-control.md

 The metadata describing the sequencing experiment have to be submitted to ENA in an [standardised format](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#metadata-validation).
 Several file types are accepted by the ENA when it comes to raw sequencing reads.
 There are different tools available to check their quality during the steps of the sequencing process from raw data to processed data.
 Examples of those tools widely used in the genomics community are:

-* {% tool "FASTQC" %}: Gives a report of the quality of the sequencing data using FASTQ files as input.
+* {% tool "fastqc" %}: Gives a report of the quality of the sequencing data using FASTQ files as input.
-* {% tool "SAMtools" %}: Not specific for quality purposes, it has some functionality that can support quality assessment of SAM, BAM and CRAM files.
+* {% tool "samtools" %}: Not specific for quality purposes, it has some functionality that can support quality assessment of SAM, BAM and CRAM files.
-* {% tool "VCFtools" %}: Similarly not limited to quality purposes, but it allows to assess the structural integrity of a VCF file.
+* {% tool "vcftools" %}: Similarly not limited to quality purposes, but it allows to assess the structural integrity of a VCF file.
 * ISO/IEC 23092-4:2020(en), Information technology — Genomic information representation — Part 4: Reference software elaborates on reference software for genomic information representation

 Finally, ENA performs some quality control on some of these files, [mainly on CRAM files](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#cram-file-validation) and [assembled sequences](https://ena-docs.readthedocs.io/en/latest/submit/assembly/genome.html#validation-rules).
 Even though these are not specific for SARS-CoV-2 submissions, they do have an additional check for sequence length (max 31kbp) for submissions in the latter format.